DracoTato/TimeEd/README.md

 ADMIN_PASSWORD=Admin-Password # Make sure it's secure
 ```

--   You can find more details on Flask environment variables [here](https://flask.palletsprojects.com/en/stable/config/#environment-and-debugging)
+- You can find more details on Flask environment variables in [flask docs](https://flask.palletsprojects.com/en/stable/config/#environment-and-debugging)
 - The log-related variables are explained in `app/logging.py` under the `setup_logging` function.

-### 4️⃣ Run the application:
+### 4️⃣ Run the application

 ```bash
 poetry run flask run